lorizz/GTAVSpeedo/README.md

 Download the [ScriptHookV SDK](http://www.dev-c.com/gtav/scripthookv/) and extract its contents to ScriptHookV_SDK.

 Clone this repository to the same folder ScriptHookV_SDK was extracted so you have ScriptHookV_SDK and GTAVManualTransmission in the same folder.
 If you get build errors about missing functions, update your [natives.h](http://www.dev-c.com/nativedb/natives.h).
-Check AppVeyor build logs for the natives.h I use.
+The menu base repo contains the currently used natives.h to build stuff.

 Clone my [GTAVMenuBase](https://github.com/E66666666/GTAVMenuBase) to the same folder you're gonna clone this to.

 Clone my [GTAVManualTransmission](https://github.com/E66666666/GTAVManualTransmission) to the same folder you're gonna clone this to.
 We're gonna need (some of) those extra vehicle natives.

-## Decorators 'n stuff
+## Decorators

-Well, this is probably going to read stuff from my Manual Transmission mod.
+This script reads the following decorators:

+* `int` - `mt_neutral`: Gear neutral position, from the Manual Transmission mod
+* `int` - `mt_shift_indicator`: Shift indicator, from the Manual Transmission mod
+* `int` - `ikt_speedo_nos`: Presence of a nitrous mod
+* `float` - `ikt_speedo_nos_level`: Nitrous level, between 0.0f and 1.0f

+To make the green N2O bars appear in the speedometer, your mod has to set `ikt_speedo_nos` to 1 on the currently used vehicle, set it to 0 to remove.

+N2O level ranges from 1.0f to 0.0f.
+Again, set `ikt_speedo_nos_level` to this level on the currently used vehicle.

+N2O bars also appear for vehicles with a rocket boost - the rocket boost takes precedence over any external mods.